joeywu63/financial_planner/d1/product-and-planning.md

 #### Product Description

-Based on the problem, our solution/product will be a **website** that calculates and displays the cumulative cost of their planned application process, which will be the sum of the costs incurred from the following categories throughout the overall process:
+Based on the problem, our solution/product will be a **website** with a financial planner that **calculates, displays and saves the cumulative cost of their planned application process**, which will be the sum of the costs incurred from the following categories throughout the overall process:

 * MCAT and MCAT preparation (exam fee, course fees, textbooks, CASPer)
 * Applications (transcripts, review services, application fees)
 * Interviews (travel, accommodation and attire)

-For each category, the website will **display several options and their cost**, as provided to us by our partners.
-Users will be able to **see the total cost updated live**, and will be able to **export the final cost plus breakdown into an excel sheet**.
-It will also provide a medium for administrators to **update cost information** with ease.

-In addition to the primary functionality of calculating cost and identifying lower-cost alternatives, our product will also allow users to **create a profile**, **save/update their selected options and associated cost information** and track their application process by **checking off completed portions of their application**.
-Finally, the product will also include a e-mail notification system that sends users information about upcoming deadlines.
+In addition to the primary functionality described above, our product will also allow users to **create a profile** which **saves their selected options and associated cost information**, which can be updated by the user at any time, thus making the product more personalized, flexible and valuable to the user throughout the entire application process.
+Finally, the product will also include a notification system notifies users of about their personalized upcoming deadlines, with the goal of faciliating financial planning for the users.

 Below is a mockup of the user interface for the financial planner that will be included in our product, courtesy of our partners.

 https://drive.google.com/file/d/1QG22roCqGMDGe-eIDUNPUr9P_Op-iZZj/view

+As seen in the mockup, for each category, the website will **display several options and their cost**, as well as a list of affordable alternatives for each category, as provided to us by our partners.
+Users will be able to see a **live update** of their total cost, and will be able to **export the final cost plus breakdown into an excel sheet**.
+It will also provide a medium for administrators to **update cost information** with ease.

 #### Q2: Who are your target users?